exaexa/hs19/u1/README.md

 20x20 cells, add more if you wish) that can be controlled with following keys:

 - arrows move a "cursor"
-- pressing `x` changes the cell under the cursor (i.e. "flips" the value)
+- pressing `x` changes the cell under the cursor (i.e. "flips" the cell state from empty to full or back)
 - pressing Space moves the cellular automaton one step forward

-There are no extra requirements -- do not worry about using standard Haskell lists for arrays (although it is slightly inefficient); use any form of graphics for displaying the output (the only requirement is that the interactive should be interactive).
-As usual, avoid invalid operations that would crash the program (e.g. taking heads from empty lists).
+There are no extra requirements, the main purpose of the assignment is to learn working with the compiler, libraries and Cabal.
+In particular, do not worry about using standard Haskell lists for arrays (although it is quite inefficient) and use any simple form of graphics for displaying the output (anything that is somehow readable by humans and interactive does).
+Avoid invalid operations that would crash the program (e.g. taking heads from empty lists).

-Additionally, there are example programs that you may use for getting a simple base suitable for expanding into solution:
+Additionally, there are example programs that you may use for getting a simple base suitable for starting the solution:

 - `brick.hs` (in this directory) contains a simple brick-based terminal interface that works with keys.
 There are some explanatory comments that